rrazumov-rrs/cyber-project/README.md

 |    _4001_    |    22    |      TCP     |      10.0.0.4     |  VirtualNetwork |    ALLOW   | ALLOW SSH CONNECTION TO OTHER MACHINES |
 |    _4096_    |    ANY   |      ANY     |        ANY        |       ANY       |    DENY    | DENY ALL TRAFFIC ON VNET               |

-Since the DVWA servers are using load balancing, the access to the servers will be through the load balancer's public IP address.
-Ssh only allowed to